PrajeetRagavR/RAG-Chat_Application/README.md

 ### 4. Frontend Structure

 The frontend, located in the `frontend/` directory, provides the user interface for interacting with the RAG chatbot.
 It is built using a web framework (e.g., Streamlit, Flask, React, etc. - *specific framework to be determined or added based on implementation*).
 The `app.py` file within the `frontend/` directory is the main entry point for the frontend application.
+*The RAG - Chat Application currently uses Streamlit for prototyping.*

 - **User Interface**: Presents a conversational interface where users can input text queries or use voice input through the integrated ASR.
 - **Interaction with Backend**: Communicates with the backend API to send user queries, receive chatbot responses, and manage multimodal inputs/outputs.
 This typically involves HTTP requests to the endpoints exposed by the backend's `api.py`.